When Linguists ask a question about a Job, they open an Issue.

 A watcher does not have to be a Smartling user - any email address can be added as a watcher of an issue.

 A watcher can add comments and add attachments to issues via email.
-Other aspects of the issue must be managed via the web dashboard.
+Their response can be seen in the issue thread in the dashboard for all users to see.
+Other aspects of the issue, such as assigning or closing, must be managed via the web dashboard.

 Tagging People in Issues

 You can mention people in any issue by tagging them with @username.
 Once you type @ a dropdown list of all related users appears for you to select from.
 Related users are content owners that have access to the project the string is in, and linguists and Agencies assigned to the translation workflow the string is in